 Laixi Shi, Yuejie Chi

-Accepted by IEEE Trans. on Information Theory.
-A short conference version has been accepted by International Conference on Acoustics, Speech, and Signal ProcessingInternational Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2020.
+IEEE Transactions on Information Theory, vol. 67, no. 7, pp. 4784-4811, 2021.
+A short conference version has been accepted by International Conference on Acoustics, Speech, and Signal ProcessingInternational Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2020.

 Nov 1, 2016.
 Advisor: Huimin Ma, Tsinghua University, Beijing, China.